paulrobello/parllama/parllama/help.md

 | `ctrl+c` | Copy selected model to new name          |

-## Site Model Screen
+## Site Model Tab
-This screen allows you to search for models on [Ollama.com](https://ollama.com/library?sort=popular) directly within the terminal.
+This tab allows you to search for models on [Ollama.com](https://ollama.com/library?sort=popular) directly within the terminal.
 Ollama.com does not publish an API for this so a web scrapping method is used to get the data.
 Web scraping is not an overly reliable method to get structured data so this search / list may break if Ollama updates their site.